 In Your Home

-5. Open kitchen and bathroom cabinet doors and all other cabinet areas that are located on outside walls, to allow warmer air to circulate around the plumbing.
+5. Open kitchen and bathroom cabinet doors and all other cabinet areas that are located on exterior walls, to allow warmer air to circulate around the plumbing.
 Be sure to take all child safety measures that are necessary in your home.
 For example, put away cleaning compounds and any other items you would not want your little ones getting a hold of.

 6. During cold snaps, do not alternate temperature settings on your thermostat.
 Keeping your thermostat set to the same temperature both during the day and at night will help to keep pipe temperatures consistent.
 If you are leaving for an extended period of time, set your thermostats no lower than 60F.